 This article will discuss seven of the reasons why unhappy couples stay together or why do people stay in unhappy marriages.

-If you are in an unhappy relationship, you may recognize some of these, and perhaps this may bring you some clarity as to whether staying in unhappy relationship is really worth it and whether things are likely to improve over time or not.
+If you are in an unhappy relationship, you may recognize some of these, and perhaps this may bring you some clarity as to whether staying in an unhappy relationship is really worth it and whether things are likely to improve over time or not.

 1. “I’m afraid of what will happen if I leave.”

 Plain and simple fear is probably the number one reason which keeps people trapped.
 This is a very real and valid emotion, especially when it comes to fear of the unknown.
+If left unchecked, fear can grow at an exponential rate.

 For those in abusive relationships, it is well known that an angry spouse can seek revenge, which can even cost the escaping spouse their life.
 So they find themselves in a situation where they are in an unhappy marriage but can’t leave